alexnederlof/Jasper-report-maven-plugin/README.md

 Usage
 -----
-You can use the plugin by adding it to the plug-in section in your pom;
+You can use the plugin by adding it to the plug-in section in your pom:

 ```xml
 <build>